MVerbakel/MVerbakel.github.io/_posts/2025-02-16-linear-regression.md

 ### Split the data

 To assess the predictive accuracy on unseen data you typically set aside some of your observations before you start the modelling process.
-This be a fixed split (e.g. 80% used for training, 20% held out for testing), or you can use k-fold cross validation (train on k-1 folds and test on the remaining, repeating k times).
+This can be a fixed split (e.g. 80% used for training, 20% held out for testing), or you can use k-fold cross validation (train on k-1 folds and test on the remaining, repeating k times).
 The benefit of the cross validation approach being that we can use all of the data for training (more efficient), and we're less likely to overfit as we're splitting multiple times and averaging over these to understand the performance.
 However, it's more computationally expensive, so better for smaller data sets (k is typically 5-10, but stability and cost increase with k).

 ### Metrics